coverlet-coverage/coverlet/Documentation/Troubleshooting.md

  set COVERLET_ENABLETRACKERLOG=1
 ```
 When enabled tracking event will be collected in log file near to module location.
-File name will be something `moduleName.dll_tracker.txt`
+File name will be something like `moduleName.dll_tracker.txt`